drawnhermanic/pickering/README.md

 python manage.py createsuperuser --username=<username> --email=<email>
 ```

-You can access this admin page by browsing to http://127.0.0.1:8000/admin
+You can access the admin page by browsing to http://127.0.0.1:8000/admin

 ## Running the application